michael-brewer-ds/megaline_analysis/README.md

 - What recommendation should Megaline use to guide advertising spend?

 ## Conclusion
-Ultimate is the stronger revenue-generating plan and the better candidate for increased advertising investment.
-The analysis also reveals opportunities to improve pricing strategy through plan adjustments and the potential introduction of an unlimited-tier offering for high-usage customers.
+Ultimate is the stronger revenue-generating plan and should be prioritized in both marketing and pricing strategy decisions.

 ## Tools and Libraries
 - Python